Palace of Infante don Luis: Landscape and Grounds

-In the vicinity of the northern (main) façade of the palace, forming an axis with its access door, there is a fountain (called [Ventura Rodríguez Fountain (Boadilla del Monte) | by Ventura Rodríguez, or the Tres Caños] ]) also designed by Ventura Rodríguez, formed by three niches and pilaster s of Tuscany.
+In the vicinity of the northern (main) façade of the palace, forming an axis with its access door, there is a fountain (called [Ventura Rodríguez Fountain (Boadilla del Monte) | by Ventura Rodríguez, or the Tres Caños] ]) also designed by Ventura Rodríguez, formed by three niches and pilasters of Tuscany.
 It presided over a landscaped enclosure, that disappeared with the urban expansion of Boadilla del Monte, extending on its lot at the moment a street and a square.

 The enclosure is surrounded by walls and walls of lime and bare brick, on which rests a balustrade of white stone of Colmenar de Oreja.
-The access is made through four doors neoclassical, made in brick and topped with pediments triangular, which are very deteriorated.
+The access is made through four neoclassical doors, made in brick and topped with triangular pediments, which are very deteriorated.